stvliu/thingsboard.github.io/_includes/docs/reference/performance-aws-instances.md

 **Lessons learned**

-ThingsBoard + Postgres + **Kafka** - is a reliable solution to survive peak loads.
+GridLinks + Postgres + **Kafka** - is a reliable solution to survive peak loads.
 Despite the maximum performance shown above, we recommend to use m6a.large instance design for up to 3k msg/sec, 10k data points/sec.
 The logic is quite simple: to be able to process x2 message load in case of any peak load.
-In a real production, the ThingsBoard may serve all kind of user requests, run custom rule chains and supply the web services for all fancy dashboards.
+In a real production, the GridLinks may serve all kind of user requests, run custom rule chains and supply the web services for all fancy dashboards.
 When you need more performance, simply upgrade the instance to the next m6a.xlarge or c6i.xlarge instance (restart required).
 Another way to improve is to customize PostgreSQL config to gain much faster read query performance for dashboards, analytics, etc.
 For even more performance, please consider the **Cassandra** usage.